OfficeDev/office-js-docs-pr/docs/includes/word-preview-apis-note.md

 > [!IMPORTANT]
-> Note that the following Word preview APIs are only available on the following platforms.
+> Note that the following Word preview APIs may be available on the following platforms.
+>
 > - Word on Windows
+> - Word on Mac
+> - Word on the web
 >
-> Word preview APIs are currently not supported on Mac, iOS, or on the Web.
+> Word preview APIs are currently not supported on iPad.